 Dr. Sun earned a Ph.D. in Economics from the University of Chicago, an M.A. in European Economic Studies from the College of Europe in Brugge, Belgium, and a B.A. in Economics and International Relations from the University of Toronto.

-Jeanne-Mey is active in the Houston community, including in various capacities at Rice University.
-She is a member of the Baker Institute's working group on carbon capture and hydrogen in the Texas industrial sector, has served as an advisor on the Rice Alliance Energy Advisory Board, has mentored energy-focused start-ups at Rice's OwlSpark start-up accelerator, and serves as a judge in the annual Rice Business Plan Competition.
+Jeanne-Mey is active in the Houston, innovation, and clean-tech ecosystem communities.
+She is a member of the Greater Houston Partnership and its Energy Advisory and Executive Women’s Partnership committees.
+She has consulted for the Center for Houston’s Future and is active in its low carbon energy initiatives.
+She is a member of the Carbon Leadership Council of the Carbon-to-Value Initiative, serves on the Rice University Carbon Hub Advisory Panel, is a member of the Rice University Baker Institute working group on carbon capture and hydrogen in the Texas industrial sector, has served as an advisor on the Rice Alliance Energy Advisory Board, has mentored energy-focused start-ups at Rice’s OwlSpark start-up accelerator, and serves as a judge in the annual Rice Business Plan Competition.
 She also serves on the board of the Houston Hispanic Forum.
-She has consulted for the Center for Houston's Future and is active in its low carbon energy initiatives.
-She is a member of the Greater Houston Partnership and its Energy Advisory and Executive Women's Partnership committees.